NickkciN7/Random-Movie-Displayer/README.md

 # Technical Issues I Encounterd
 1. circular import when trying to import models.py
+2. called a table user which is preserved keyword
 # Current Problems and Improvements I Would Make
 ## Problem
     The center div containing all the content widens to fit the content.
 So if the tagline is really long, then the center div will expand a lot.
 I want to make the center div have a max width so regardless of the tagline length, the div looks the same.
 The tagline should instead wrap to the next line.